-- 1.1 Cardiff Sixth Form College has a very diverse community which it celebrates and views as being one of its greatest strengths.
-In order to ensure everyone can thrive and meet their full and unique potential, it is essential that inclusion and equality of opportunity be at the core of all the College's initiatives and that everyone in the College community feels safe and accepted. - 1.2 This policy should be read in conjunction with the Good Behaviour and Sanctions Policy, Complaints Policy, Gender Policy, PSE and RSE Policies, Anti-Bullying Policy, Peer on Peer Abuse Policy, Accessibility Policy and the Child Protection and Safeguarding Policy. - 1.3 In the creation of this policy, the following guidance has been taken into consideration: - Keeping Learners Safe (2021) - Keeping Children Safe in Education (2021) - The Equality Act (2010) - The Equality Act 2021 and schools: Departmental Advice for School Leaders, School Staff, Governing Bodies and Local Authorities (2014) - Welsh Assembly Government Respecting Others: Bullying around race, religion and culture - Faith in Education (2011) - 1.4 This policy applies equally to current and prospective members of the School community, including, parents.
-Staff should refer to the Equal Opportunities Policy and the Staff Handbook - 1.5 This policy is made available on the College website and is also available on request.
-All College policies can be made available in large print or other accessible format if required. - 1.6 The College has a zero tolerance policy in relation to less favourable treatment on the grounds of any protected characteristic as listed under 'The protected characteristics Equality Act 2010' which are defined as; age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief and sex. - 1.7 The College is committed to promoting and developing inclusion & equality of opportunity in all its functions and will seek to do this by: - Communicating its commitment to equality and diversity to all members of the College community - Ensuring all staff and pupils are aware of the aims of this policy - Briefing for staff and pupils on the Equal Opportunities Policy - Developing monitoring, evaluation and review mechanisms of school policies, procedures and decision-making - Demonstrating the zero tolerance attitude towards discrimination by taking all allegations seriously
+- 1.1 Cardiff Sixth Form College Cambridge has a very diverse community which it celebrates and views as being one of its greatest strengths.
+In order to ensure everyone can thrive and meet their full and unique potential, it is essential that inclusion and equality of opportunity be at the core of all the school's initiatives and that everyone in the school community feels safe and accepted. - 1.2 This policy should be read in conjunction with the Good Behaviour and Sanctions Policy, Complaints Policy, Gender Policy, PSHE and RSE Policies, Anti-Bullying Policy, Child on Child Abuse Policy, Accessibility Policy and the Child Protection and Safeguarding Policy. - 1.3 In the creation of this policy, the following guidance has been taken into consideration: - Keeping Children Safe in Education (2024) - The Equality Act (2010) - The Equality Act and schools: Departmental Advice for School Leaders, School Staff, Governing Bodies and Local Authorities (2014) - Faith in Education (2011) - Technical guidance for schools in England (Sept 2023) - 1.4 This policy applies equally to current and prospective members of the School community, including, parents.
+Staff should refer to the Equal Opportunities Policy and the Staff Handbook - 1.5 This policy is made available on the school website and is also available on request.
+All school policies can be made available in large print or other accessible format if required. - 1.6 The school has a zero tolerance policy in relation to less favourable treatment on the grounds of any protected characteristic as listed under 'The protected characteristics Equality Act 2010' which are defined as; age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief and sex. - 1.7 The school is committed to promoting and developing inclusion & equality of opportunity in all its functions and will seek to do this by: - Communicating its commitment to equality and diversity to all members of the school community - Ensuring all staff and pupils are aware of the aims of this policy - Briefing for staff and pupils on the Equal Opportunities Policy - Developing monitoring, evaluation and review mechanisms of school policies, procedures and decision-making - Demonstrating the zero tolerance attitude towards discrimination by taking all allegations seriously